Integral $p$-adic non-abelian Hodge theory for small representations: Introduction

 \section{Introduction}

-$p$-adic Simpson correspondence aims to establish a $p$-adic analogue of the classical Simpson correspondence \cite{Sim} in complex geometry.
+Let $C$ be a complete algebraically closed extension of $\Qp$ with the ring of integers $\calO_C$.
+The $p$-adic Simpson correspondence aims to establish a $p$-adic analogue of the classical Simpson correspondence \cite{Sim} in complex geometry.
 Namely, for a smooth variety $X$ over $C$, it hopes to clarify the relationship between the category of representations of the \'etale fundamental group of $X$ and the category of Higgs bundles on $X_{\et}$.

-In \cite{Fal05}, assuming $X$ admits a good integral model $\frakX$ over $\calO_C$, Faltings described an equivalence between the category of small generalised representations and the small Higgs bundles over $X$.
+In \cite{Fal05}, assuming $X$ admits a good integral model $\frakX$ over $\calO_C$, Faltings described an equivalence between the category of small generalised representations and that of small Higgs bundles over $X$.
 His idea was realised and generalised systematically by Abbes--Gros--Tsuji \cite{AGT}, Tsuji \cite{Tsu18} and Abbes--Gros \cite{AG22} .
 Their constructions turn out to be coincident with the previous work \cite{DW05} of Deninger--Werner, proved by Xu \cite{Xu17}.
 One of the key ingredients in the work of Abbes--Gros in \cite{AGT} is a period sheaf in the spirit of Fontaine's $p$-adic Hodge theory.
 On the other hand, in \cite{AGT}, Tsuji introduced Higgs isocrystals on his Higgs site as an interpretation of Higgs bundles, which is similar to interpreting $D$-modules as crystals on the infinitesimal/crystalline site.
 The Higgs site of Tsuji also naturally produces a period ring, which is closely related to the period ring of Abbes--Gros.
 Based on \cite{LZ17}, the second author constructed an ``overconvergent pro-\'etale period sheaf" $\calO\bC^{\dagger}$ to establish a $p$-adic Simpson correspondence for rigid varieties with good reductions in \cite{Wang}, which is compatible with \cite{Fal05} and \cite{AGT}.

 Note that all the works mentioned above are on the rational level.
 One might wonder what will happen without inverting $p$.
 The goal of this paper is to try to provide some results in this direction, at least dealing with small generalised representations and small Higgs bundles.
 By adapting the construction in \cite{Wang}, we will define a new integral pro-\'etale period sheaf equipped with a Higgs field $(\calO\widehat\bC_{\pd}^+,\Theta)$ and use it to establish an integral $p$-adic Simpson correspondence for small coefficients.
 It is worth mentioning that our construction of $\calO\widehat\bC_{\pd}^+$ is largely inspired by the work on Hodge--Tate crystals in \cite{Tia23} and \cite{MW22} (see Remark \ref{motivation-construction} for more details).